emqx/emqx-docs/en_US/data-integration/data-bridge-oracle.md

 4. Input a name for the data bridge.
 The name should be a combination of upper/lower case letters and numbers.

-5. Input the connection information:
+5. Input the connection information: n

-   - **Server Host**: Input `http://127.0.0.1:1521`, or the actual URL if the Oracle Database server is running remotely.
+   - **Server Host**: Input `127.0.0.1:1521`, or the actual hostname if the Oracle Database server is running remotely.
    - **Database Name**: Input `XE`.
    - **Oracle Database SID**: Input `XE`.
    - **Username**: Input `system`.